Estates General (France): Revival in 1560–1614

 The peculiar power of the Estates General was recognized, but was of a kind that could not often be exercised.
 It was, essentially, a constituent power.
-The ancient public law of France contained a number of rules called "the fundamental laws of the realm" (lois fondamentales du royaume), though most of them were purely customary.
+The ancient public law of France contained a number of rules called the "fundamental laws of the kingdom" (lois fondamentales du royaume), though most of them were purely customary.
 Chief among these were rules that determined the succession to the Crown and rules forbidding alienation of the domain of the Crown.
 The king, supreme though his power might be, could not abrogate, modify or infringe them.
 But it was admitted that he might do so by the consent of the Estates General.
 The Estates could give the king a dispensation from a fundamental law in a given instance; they could even, in agreement with the king, make new fundamental laws.
 The Estates of Blois of 1576 and 1588 offer entirely convincing precedents in this respect.
 It was universally recognized that in the event of the line of Hugh Capet becoming extinct, it would be the function of the States-General to elect a new king.

 The Estates General of 1614 proved the last for over a century and a half.
 A new convocation had indeed been announced to take place on the majority of Louis XIII, and letters were even issued in view of the elections, but this ended in nothing.
 Absolute monarchy progressively became definitely established, and appeared incompatible with the institution of the Estates General.
 Liberal minds, however, in the entourage of Louis, duc de Bourgogne, who were preparing a new plan of government in view of his expected accession to the French throne in succession to Louis XIV, thought of reviving the institution.
-It figures in the projects of Saint-Simon and Fénelon though the latter would have preferred to begin with an assembly of non-elected notables.
+It figures in the projects of Saint-Simon and Fénelon, though the latter would have preferred to begin with an assembly of non-elected notables.
 But though St Simon stood high in the favor of the regent Orléans, the death of Louis XIV did not see a summoning of the Estates.